joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/013-Services.md

 - **kubernetes** - allows the users to communicate to the cluster nodes
 - **kube-dns** - talks to the different Pods

+## Service Discovery

+There are two service discovery mechanisms that Kuberenetes utilizes:

+- **Environment Variables**
+    The environment variables are automatically injected by Kuberenetes into containers.
+This variables follow a naming-convention based on the service name

+- **DNS**
+    Kubernetes automatically creates DNS records based on the service names and containers are automatically configured to query cluster DNS to discover those services.

 To learn more, check out this [hands-on lab.](../../lab40-Kubernetes_Basics/README.md)